-Halvard's work uses robots that are able to farm in an effective and sustainable way by precisely measuring water and soil.
-With the world's population growing rapidly we need to find ways to grow more food!
-Farming is a difficult skill, and the better we are at using the land and growing sustainably the healthier our fields will be.
+Halvard's work uses robots that farm effectively and sustainably by precisely measuring water and soil.
+Farming is a difficult skill, the better we are at using the land and growing sustainably the healthier our fields will be.

 Learn more from Halvard at bit.ly/2vzLybU